SocratesCodes/doc/docs/additional setup/langfuse.md

 - View, analyze and intepret how our AI works and its performance via Langfuse.
 - See the feedback from user via Langfuse.

-We will often refers to [langfuse official documentation](https://langfuse.com/docs) to explain how to use the platform as well as setup it in the application.
+We will often refers to [Langfuse official documentation](https://langfuse.com/docs) to explain how to use the platform as well as setup it in the application.

 ### Setup Langfuse